Acherontas/SQRT_Approximation_With_LowDigits_SQRT/README.md

-it replaces the Boxes Like Approximation System it works like the weirdo function it can replace weirdo and be used in conjuction with the bee function to show the result set
+it replaces the Boxes Like Approximation System it works like the weirdo function it can replace weirdo and can be used in conjuction with the bee function to show the result set